eraofchaos/eraofchaos.github.io/heroes/Ryland.md

 ---
 title: "Ryland"
 permalink: /heroes/Ryland/
-excerpt: "Ryland is the first – and so far, the only – human to be fully accepted by the Circle of Elf Elders.
+excerpt: "Era of Chaos Ryland.
+Ryland.
+Ryland is the first – and so far, the only – human to be fully accepted by the Circle of Elf Elders.
 Some even joke that he is really an elf, reincarnated in a human body. "
 heroID: 60303
 last_modified_at: 2021-02-19
 locale: en